-Today we hand the Preloved blog over to Stu Howarth once again, to share the second part of his VW Camper Van project.
-In part two of Stu’s VW Camper Van Restoration story, we discover the next steps to take this former Builders Van to Dream Camper Van.
-If you haven’t already, you can read part one by clicking here.
+Today we hand the Preloved blog over to Stu Howarth once again.
+This time, we discover the next steps to take this former Builder’s Van to Dream Camper Van.
+If you haven’t already, you can read part one of Stu’s VW Camper Van Restoration by clicking here.

 VW Camper Van Restoration Part 2: The Build Begins